KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 Anyway, a couple of days ago I stumbled upon [a comment in a Sass issue](https://github.com/nex3/sass/issues/852#issuecomment-22071664) listing a couple of advanced Sass functions to deal with lists.
 I found the idea quite appealing so I made my own function library for for this.
 In my opinion, it is always interesting to go deeper than *"it just works"*, so here is a short blog post to explain my code.

-If you don't feel like reading all this and just want to look at the code, you can play with [this pen](http://codepen.io/HugoGiraudel/pen/loAgq) or contribute to [this repo](https://github.com/HugoGiraudel/Sass-snippets/blob/master/list-functions/_all.scss).

 ## Selecting values from list

 ### First and last